quicwg/ops-drafts/draft-ietf-quic-applicability.md

 # Quality of Service (QoS) and DSCP

 QUIC, as defined in {{!RFC9000}}, has a single congestion controller and recovery handler.
-This design assumes that all packets of a QUIC connection, or at least with the same 5-tuple {dest addr, source addr, protocol, dest port, source port}, will receive similar network treatment since feedback about loss or delay of each packet is used as input to the congestion controller.
-Therefore, packets belonging to the same connection should use a single DiffServ Code Point (DSCP) {{?RFC2475}}.
+This design assumes that all packets of a QUIC connection, or at least with the same 5-tuple {dest addr, source addr, protocol, dest port, source port}
+that same the same DiffServ Code Point (DSCP) {{?RFC2475}}, will receive similar network treatment since feedback about loss or delay of each packet is used as input to the congestion controller.
+Therefore, packets belonging to the same connection should use a single DSCP.
 Section 5.1 of {{?RFC7657}} provides a discussion of diffserv interactions with datagram transport protocols {{?RFC7657}} (in this respect the interactions with QUIC resemble those of SCTP).